Thomas Brackett Reed: Early congressional service and rise

-His seat was nevertheless threatened by the rise of the Greenback Party, which favored an inflationary monetary policy, in Maine and his vote against the Bland-Allison Act.
+His seat was nevertheless threatened by the rise of the Greenback Party, which favored an inflationary monetary policy, and his vote against the Bland-Allison Act.
 In his 1878 re-election campaign, he came out vigorously against paper currency and was aided by appearances from James Garfield and Galusha Grow.
 His re-election was ultimately owed to the failure of the opposition to settle on a single candidate, and he won with a plurality.
 During the campaign, Reed developed a widely quoted aphorism against monetary expansion: "You won't have any more potatoes if you call them four thousand pecks than if you call them one thousand bushels."

-In 1880, Reed joined the rest of Maine in supporting James G. Blaine's unsuccessful campaiagn for the Republican nomination.
+In 1880, Reed joined the rest of Maine in supporting James G. Blaine's unsuccessful campaign for the Republican nomination.
 He was a delegate to the 1880 Republican National Convention.
 In the fall, he faced a united opposition following the fusion of the Greenback and Democratic ticket in Maine.
 Returns gave Reed a 109-vote lead, but his opponent alleged fraud and challenged his election in the House.
 The Republican majority declared Reed the victor.

-Party leadership (1881–89)
+Party leadership (1881–1889)

-Judiciary chair (1881–83)
+Judiciary chair (1881–1883)

 After Reed's election to a third term, he was briefly considered to succeed Hannibal Hamlin in the United States Senate, but he publicly declined to be a candidate.
 He attributed his decision to the narrow Republican majority in the House and the possibility that his seat would flip.